Choosing specific food niches for your food blog can help you stand out from the thousands of food bloggers out there.

 How Do I Find A Food Blog Niche?

-- Is it your passion?
 Will writing about this particular food niche excite you?
 Will your creative juices flow endlessly when you think about generating content for this niche?

-- Is there a demand for this topic?
 Take some time to do research on the possible niche topic that you are about to select.
-Head over to Google Trends and conduct a study on this topic.
+Head over to Google Trends and conduct a study on the types of food blogs in this topic.

-- Can you monetize this topic?
-Look for blogs that are similar to yours and discover whether and how they make money.
+Look for food industry blogs that are similar to yours and discover whether and how they make money.

 After you’ve come up with a few specialized ideas, you will need to choose one.
 My recommendation is to limit your choices and pick one.